jschrier/blog/_posts/2023-03-04-Imaginary-Books:-Schopenhauer-für-Kinder.md

 - Du hast eine Wahl: Unterstütze den Willen oder nicht.
 Was willst du?
 - *Happy kid with exclamation point*

-- Der Wille macht das Leben voll Wünsche.
-Leb ohne Wünsche und tu wirst Freude haben.
+- Der Wille macht das Leben voll von Wünschen.
+Lebe ohne Wünsche, und du wirst Freude haben.
 - *return to picture of kid with thought bubbles.
 Put a big “cancel” circle on each of the thought bubbles.*
 - ,,Wir denken selten an das, was wir haben, aber immer an das, was uns fehlt.''